-- the latest version of the Trust Indenture; - the latest version of the Novation Agreement between HSBC Bank USA, N.A., HSBC Bank plc and The Bank of New York Mellon; - the latest available Annual Report of the Trust on Form 10-K; - the latest available Quarterly Reports of the Trust on Form 10-Q; and - the latest U.S. prospectus of the Trust.
+- the latest version of the Trust Indenture; - the latest version of the Novation Agreement between HSBC Bank USA, N.A., HSBC Bank plc and The Bank of New York Mellon; - the latest version of the Allocated Precious Metal Account Agreement between JPMorgan Chase Bank, N.A. and The Bank of New York Mellon; - the latest version of the Unallocated Previous Metal Account Agreement between JPMorgan Chase Bank, N.A. and The Bank of New York Mellon;